Performance and Lifecycle Reliability for your Wind Turbine Assets

 The costs add up quickly.
 For example, repairing a category 4 anomaly could take triple the time of a category 3.
 The importance of detecting potential issues early cannot be understated.
 That’s where GE's wind turbine thermal blade inspection system can help.

-GE's thermal system is mounted to the bed of a truck and taken to the base of your wind turbine.
+The SABRE camera system is mounted to the bed of a truck and taken to the base of your wind turbine.
 The camera system takes images of your turbine blades, with the turbine still running, that provide real-time view of the subsurface of the blade.
-This system when combined with GE’s digital capabilities, provides advanced imaging.
+SABRE, when combined with GE’s digital capabilities, provides advanced imaging.

 Additionally, certain blade anomalies under rotation produce a distinct sound.
 GE’s wind turbine inspection technology can detect these sounds and pinpoint the specific location within the blade of the anomaly.

-Which Wind Turbine Blade Anomalies Can GE's Thermal System Detect?
+Which Wind Turbine Blade Anomalies Can SABRE Detect?

 With the multitude of wind turbine blade inspection options in the market, it’s hard to know which technologies or software can help you best identify which potential and actual defects.
 We’ve made it easy for you.